Search

 After the dismal stock market returns at the beginning of the millennium, the most recent 10-year performance of the S&P 500 is outstanding:

-- Baa Corporate bonds returned 4.32% during the past 10 years
+• Baa Corporate bonds returned 4.29% during the past 10 years, predominantly due to historically low interest rates.

 If you are seeking the answer to the question, ‘How will stock and bond markets perform in the future?’ it’s likely that you’ll find a range of responses from a variety of smart investment professionals.
-If reversion to the mean plays out, then you might expect a return to more moderate stock, bond and cash returns.
+If reversion to the mean plays out, then you might expect a return to lower US stock returns, with bond and cash performance impacted by interest rates.

 The volatility of investment markets is a reminder that stock and bond investing is best for money you won’t need for a long time.

-What is the average return if someone invests 100% in bonds?
+What is the average return if someone invested 100% in bonds?

-Depending upon whether you invested 100% in Treasury or corporate bonds your average returns during various periods were:
+Depending upon whether you invested 100% in 3-month Treasury bills, 10-year Treasury bonds or or corporate bonds your average returns during various periods were:

 Bond Returns and Interest Rates